 Ultimately, knowing how much you can receive for recovered damages comes down to how your attorney can prove your case and how willing the jury is with awarding damages.
 To understand how much your case is worth, contact our law offices.

-How Is Fault Determined For Car Accident Cases In Arkansas?
+How Is Fault Determined For Car Accident Cases In Northwest Arkansas?

 Arkansas is a tort or fault state, which means that you must prove the other party’s negligence or fault to recover damages.
 Proving fault can be challenging on your own.
 It often involves going through police reports, witness statements, reviewing city and state traffic laws, understanding “no-doubt” liability to persuade the insurance company, and court if you file a lawsuit against the at-fault driver.

 The accident was my fault; can I claim compensation?
 Yes, you can still pursue compensation in Rogers, Arkansas, even if you were partly at fault in causing property damage or your injuries.
 Arkansas operates under “modified comparative” law.
 Under this law, the damages you recover will depend on your degree of fault.
 If you were 20% responsible, and the jury awards $300,000, your compensation is reduced to $240,000.